HerrErde/SubwayBooster/Todo/test.md

 RULES

-1. any name with a space is "firstSecond" wich means, for example "Miss Maia"\
+1. any name with a space is "firstSecond" which means, for example "Miss Maia"\
    is without space and with the first letter of the second word big\
    example `missMaia`.